 You should not assume that you live within a particular school catchment area, some streets are split and therefore it is always best to check.
-You can check which catchment area you live in by logging onto www.northtyneside.gov.uk.
-You can also email the Access Team at school.admissions@northtyneside.gov.uk to find out which school's catchment area you live in.
+You can check which catchment area you live in by logging onto www.northtyneside.gov.uk and checking the Catchment Area map.
+You can also email the Access Team at school.admissions@northtyneside.gov.uk to find out your catchment school.